Technical and economic data of renewable heat supply systems for different heat sub-sectors.

 Steps to reproduce

+Data is created by a market review of products, own experiences in research projects and experiences from other projects with descriptions of fitting technologies.
+Status of the data is 2018, with some technologies showing very rapid changes in the market.
+Therefore, some of the data could very quickly lose their relevance.
 Data are average values with sometimes quite large value areas on the market depending on producer and technological specifications.
 It is attempted to have corresponding price and technological data for the different technologies with the same basic year.